Should You Tell Your Criminal Defense Attorney You’re Guilty?

 Speak With an Attorney – Regardless of Guilt or Innocence

 An attorney will assess the legal facts of the crime from only the legal aspect – not the moral aspect.
 Your attorney is your trusted counsel and regardless of guilt or innocence, you have the right to that expertise.
-Contact the Law Office of Timothy Armstrong, P.A. today regarding your case by calling 904-356-8618 or by contacting us online.
+Contact The Armstrong Law Group, P.A. today regarding your case by calling 904-356-8618 or by contacting us online.